abrar-sde/Sprint_Review_App/README.md

-# Sprint Review Dashboard
+# SPRINT REVIEW & RETRO

-The Sprint Review Dashboard is a comprehensive web application designed to manage and facilitate sprint reviews in Agile teams.
+The Sprint Review & Retro is a comprehensive web application designed to manage and facilitate sprint reviews in Agile teams.

 ## Features